thierry-tct/mart/README.md

 ---
-_Please, find the scientific paper that describes this framework in the following reference_
+_Please, find the scientific paper that describes this tool in the following reference_

 [1] Thierry Titcheu Chekam, Mike Papadakis, and Yves Le Traon.
 2019.
 Mart: a mutant generation tool for LLVM.
 In Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2019).
 Association for Computing Machinery, New York, NY, USA, 1080–1084. https://doi.org/10.1145/3338906.3341180